-"Abuse of any legal drug" means the use of any legal drug for (a) any purpose other than the purpose for which it was prescribed or manufactured; or (b) in a quantity, frequency, or manner that is contrary to the instructions or recommendations of the prescribing physician or manufacturer or the employer.
+"Abuse of any legal drug" means the use of any legal drug for (i) any purpose other than the purpose for which it was prescribed or manufactured; or (ii) in a quantity, frequency, or manner that is contrary to the instructions or recommendations of the prescribing physician or manufacturer or the employer.

-"Board" or "Board of Commissioners" means the Board of Commissioners of the Fire District.
+"Board" or "Board of Commissioner's" means the Board of Commissioners of the Fire District.